equivalent/request_repeater/README.md

 **Multiple endpoints**

-You need to pass `URLS` env variable with json in format:
+You need to pass `URLS` env variable with JSON in format:

 ```json
 {